Bob Mellish: Bermondsey by-election

 Mellish was against the shift to the Left in the Labour Party and decided not to stand for election again.
 Tam Dalyell later said that "Mellish's final years in the Commons were dogged by controversy and beset with troubles in Bermondsey from hard-left 'yuppie' incomers and the Militant tendency, people who were moons apart from the dockers who had selected him four decades earlier".
 He wanted his ally John O'Grady, Leader of Southwark Borough Council, to be selected in his stead but the constituency party selected Peter Tatchell, its secretary.
 Mellish made his discontent public and threatened to resign immediately and force a by-election if Tatchell was endorsed by the Labour Party nationally.
 Unexpectedly, Labour leader Michael Foot announced that Tatchell would never be endorsed "so far as I am concerned".

 However, by August 1982, it became clear that Tatchell would be permitted to stand if the Constituency Labour Party selected him again.
-In response, Mellish resigned from the Labour Party, a move that Tam Dalyell said that he later regretted.
+In response, Mellish resigned from the Labour Party, a move that he later regretted according to Dalyell.
 In November, he resigned his seat in Parliament (by becoming Steward of the Chiltern Hundreds) and forced a 1983 by-election in which Mellish campaigned for O'Grady who stood as a Real Bermondsey Labour candidate.
 O'Grady performed badly at the by-election although Mellish did take some satisfaction from the heavy defeat of Tatchell by the Liberal candidate, Simon Hughes.
 Tatchell said in 2003, after Mellish's death, that Mellish was secretly bisexual and was "persistent" in propositioning Tatchell but warned him when he was rebuffed not to publicise it as no one would believe him.